-Linux is a multi-user operating system that allows multiple users to access a system at the same time.
+Linux is a multi-user operating system that allows multiple users to access the system at the same time.

-As a Linux system administrator, you have to check who is logged in the system before start working in any issues, when you have a team members across multiple location.
-Because if multiple users are making the changes in the same configuration file may create other additional problems.
+As a Linux system administrator, you have to check who is logged into the system before starting to work on any issues, especially when you have a team members spread across multiple locations.
+Because, if multiple users are making the changes in the same configuration file, it may create additional problems.

-So, make sure nobody is currently working on the issue before you start working on it.
-To avoid such kind of things, we need to check who’s logged in the system and what they are doing.
+So, make sure nobody is currently working on the issue before you take it up.
+To avoid these things, we need to check who all are logged into the system and what are they doing.

-In this tutorial, we will show you how to check currently logged-in users with several commands in Linux.
+In this tutorial, we will show you how to check the current logged-in users with several commands in Linux.

 - Suggested Read: How to track successful and failed login attempts in Linux

-Knowing more than one command to find the same information will not hurt you, and do not hesitate to check the possible options.
+Knowing more than one command to find the same information will not hurt you, and do not hesitate to check the alternate options.

-‘w command’ shows who’s logged on and what they are doing.
+‘w command’ shows who are logged-in and what are they doing.
 It displays information about current users on the machine by reading the file

 /var/run/utmp, and their processes

-w command output comes with header which displays system activity such as current time, system up time, how many users are currently logged on, and the system load averages for the past 1, 5, and 15 minutes.
+w command output comes with header information, which displays system activity such as current time, system up time, how many users are currently logged-in, and the system load (which averages for the past 1, 5, and 15 minutes)

 ‘who command’ shows information about users who are currently logged in.
-It uses ‘/var/run/utmp’ & ‘/var/log/wtmp’ files to get the details.
+It uses ‘/var/run/utmp’ & ‘/var/log/wtmp’ files to get those details.

 /var/run/utmp:It contains information about the users who are currently logged onto the system.
 Who command is used to fetch the information from the file.

 /var/log/wtmp:It contains historical utmp.
 It keeps the users login and logout history.
 The last command uses this file to display the information.